 For anywhere between two and three weeks, Mary Baldwin students have the opportunity to study or perform community service in locations such as France, Costa Rica, South Africa, Peru, and Japan.
 Each trip is different; some tour several sites or countries, while others stay in one place.
 Students stay in homes or small hotels and often travel by public transportation.
 But one thing is always the same; students are always taught and accompanied by one or more full-time members of the Mary Baldwin faculty with expertise in the subject and location.

 May Term courses are offered in many disciplines.
 Language programs improve students’ speaking and listening skills and provide cultural context for the language.
-Cultural programs take students to locations such as Italy, London, and Vienna to learn about art, music, theatre, history, business, or politics.
+Cultural programs take students to locations such as Prague, London, and Costa Rica to learn about art, theatre, or science.

 Visit the study abroad library at the Spencer Center for Civic and Global Engagement for more information.
 Students may be eligible to apply financial aid; contact the Office of Financial Aid for more information.